• Follow Us

 Weather

 Zuluk at an altitude of about 7,000 ft offers pleasant weather during most of the year.
 The rainy season is a little protracted and heavy to very heavy showers are common.
 The winter may see snowfall in the area.
-The summer temperature would be varying near 20 degree Celsius with a substantial difference between the day and night temperature.
+The summer temperature would vary near 20 degrees Celsius with a substantial difference between the day and night temperature.
 Tourists visiting the area are advised to carry warm clothing and an umbrella.

 Wildlife